leonsteinhaeuser/project-beta-automations/README.md

 {
-  "name": "Sample Text Field", # defines the name of the custom field "type": "text", # can be one of: text, number, date, single_select, iteration "value": "High" # defines the value to set (string) }
+  "name": "Sample Text Field", # defines the name of the custom field "type": "text", # can be one of: text, number, date, single_select, iteration "value": "High" # defines the value to set (string), use null to clear the field }
 ```